 Women in our micro-enterprise programme.

-Kenyan Shillings were disbursed to women in 2017.
+Kenyan Shillings were disbursed to women in the programme in 2024.

 90%